maxim2266/str/README.md

 str s = str_null;

 // join the given string literals around the separator (second parameter),
-// storing the result in object "s" (first parameter) str_join(&s, str_lit(", "),
+// storing the result in object "s" (first parameter); in this example we do not check
+// the return values of the composition functions, thus ignoring memory allocation failures,
+// which is probably not the best idea in general. str_join(&s, str_lit(", "),
          str_lit("Here"),
          str_lit("there"),